oliverjam/learn-dialogflow-fulfillment/README.md

 1. Run `npm install` to install project dependencies
 1. Run `npm run dev` to start the development server

-It's important to clone the repo as you'll need to push your own version to GitHub to deploy it.
+It's important to fork the repo as you'll need to push your own version to GitHub to deploy it.

 ## Project setup